Sperm Whale: Profile and Information

 There is also the presence of ambergris, a solid waxy waste product in the digestive system of the sperm whale.

-It is also of high value, and it is used as a fixative in perfumes amongst other uses.
+It is also of high value and is used as a fixative in perfumes, amongst other uses.

-The whale’s spermaceti organ holds sperm oil, a pale yellow oil used as lighting oil and as a lubricant in the manufacturing of soap.
+The whale’s spermaceti organ holds sperm oil, a pale yellow oil used as lighting and lubricant in soap manufacturing.

 Sperm whale oils were being used as the primary energy or lighting source In the U.S. and Europe, as at that time, sperm whale oil had the highest quality and volume per whale.

-During the harvest of whales, the spermaceti organ was discovered to hold a white liquid, which the whalers mistook for the sperm of the whale.
+During the harvest of whales, the spermaceti organ was discovered to hold a white liquid, which the whalers mistook for the whale’s sperm.

 After one hundred and fifty years of commercial whaling, the population of sperm whales was slashed in half, and scientists estimated that the population was reduced by 75%.
 Whaling ceased to exist in the year 1988.